The loveyourbrain team

 As the Development and Retreat Coordinator, Amber spearheads the implementation of our Retreat program while supporting organization-wide fundraising efforts.
 After earning her Master's degree in Social Work, she worked as a Development Coordinator for First Descents, a Denver-Based organization supporting young adults impacted by cancer.
 Her experience with multiple concussions during her time as a collegiate athlete has given further meaning to joining the LYB team and providing support and resources for others affected by brain injury.

-As Development Director, Molly is guiding the strategic direction of LoveYourBrain's successful fundraising platforms to ensure organizational sustainability.
+As the Development Director for LoveYourBrain, Molly informs the organization's fundraising strategy and oversees all avenues of giving.
 Most recently, Molly was the Development Officer for Scholar Athletes, a Boston-based organization that supports nearly 5,000 urban high school students on their quest to thrive academically, on the court, and in life.
 Through this role and her position with several other notable groups, she brings seven years of nonprofit development experience to the team.
 Molly also completed her 200-hour Yoga Teacher Training in June 2016.
 As a devoted yogi, volleyball coach and former college athlete, Molly understands the importance of movement and mindfulness for the brain, and is grateful for the opportunity to support people affected by traumatic brain injury.